 The Ultimate Penalty for Shoplifting.
 Your Reputation, Your Background, Your Future

 The most severe penalty for a Shoplifting arrest and charge could be to your reputation.
-Virtually every employer conducts thorough background searches of any prospective employees.
+Today, virtually every employer conducts thorough background searches of any prospective employees during the hiring process.
 A Shoplifting charge on a background search for a job could be devastating.
-If a prospective employer where to find a Shoplifting charge on your background search, that employer would probably not even consider hiring you.
+If a prospective employer were to find a Shoplifting charge on your background search, that employer would probably not even consider hiring you.
 Your current employer may conduct periodic background searches.
-If your employer were to find out that you were charged with Shoplifting, your employer may fire you.
-Countless people have been denied a job because a routine background search revealed a Shoplifting charge.
+If your current employer were to find out that you were charged with Shoplifting, your employer may fire you.
+Countless people have been denied a job because a routine background search revealed a Shoplifting arrest or Shoplifting charge.
 Many employees have been fired because their employer found out that they were charged with Shoplifting.
 It is absolutely critical that a Shoplifting charge does not appear on a background search.
 James Dimeas understands how critical it is that a Shoplifting charge does not appear on your record.
-James Dimeas will do everything he can to make sure that the Shoplifting case is dismissed and is kept off of your record.
+James Dimeas will do everything possible to make sure that the Shoplifting case is dismissed and is kept off of your record.
 James Dimeas will make sure that you pass a background search and that your Shoplifting case does not follow you around the rest of your life.

 Effective and Successful Shoplifting Lawyer

 James Dimeas is a nationally-recognized, award-winning, Shoplifting lawyer.
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
-Expertise has named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
-James Dimeas has been named a "Best DUI Attorney."
-The American Institute of Criminal Law Attorneys have recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
-The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
-The National Academy of Criminal Defense Attorneys awarded James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-AVVO rates James Dimeas as "Superb", the highest rating possible for any Shoplifting attorney in the United States of America.
+Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
+The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
+Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
+James Dimeas was named a "Best DUI Attorney."
+The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
+The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
+AVVO rates James Dimeas as "Superb", the highest rating possible for any Shoplifting attorney in the United States.